-Libraries are considered teacher of the teachers.
-The word Library is derived from the Latin word liber, meaning book, whereas bibliotheca is a Greek word for library used in German and Romance languages.
+Libraries are considered teachers of the teachers.
+The word Library is derived from the Latin word liber, meaning book, whereas bibliotheca is a Greek word for the library used in German and Romance languages.

-The Muslim World acquired the art of paper making in the eight century in Persia, ultimately Muslims brought papermaking to India and Europe.
+The Muslim World acquired the art of papermaking in the eighth century in Persia, ultimately Muslims brought papermaking to India and Europe.
 Public libraries appeared in Baghdad, Cairo, and Cordoba where books were made of paper.
-As the graven images were forbidden, calligraphy became one of the elegant aspects of Islamic books.
+As graven images were forbidden, calligraphy became one of the elegant aspects of Islamic books.

 Public Libraries in the Muslim world were known by various names like Bayt al-Hikmah, Khizanat al-Hikmah, or Dar al-Hikmah, or Dar al- ‘ilm, Dar al-Kutub, Khizanat al-Kutub and Bayt al-Kutub, kitab-khana (Iran), kutuphane (Turkey).
 There were madrassa libraries, public and private libraries, Palace libraries, Imperial libraries, and libraries attached to hospitals.